 You can choose your aroma intensity between two default brewing settings, opting for either regular or “intense.”

-There is also a button for brewing just 4-cups at a time, which runs a slightly different cycle to brew coffee with maximum flavor in a smaller volume.
+There is also a button for brewing just 4 cups at a time, which runs a slightly different cycle to brew coffee with maximum flavour in a smaller volume.
 Another button turns the warming plate on and off.

 An LED display has a digital clock and lets you program your coffee to brew on a timer, which is always a welcome feature.
 There’s nothing like waking up to the smell of a freshly brewed coffee pot.

 One feature missing from the Smeg coffee machine is an automatic brew pause, which allows you to grab a quick cup before brewing coffee is complete.
 Its absence is shocking given how standard this function is, even among cheap coffee machines.
 You can avoid the issue by setting your brew timer such that you’re never waiting for a brew cycle to complete, but I still think the brew-pause would be a worthwhile addition.

 Smeg drip coffee machine is straightforward to use.
 Lift the lid to add ground coffee to the filter and water to the reservoir.
 A transparent window on the side lets you see how much water you’ve added.
 Starting the brew is as simple as hitting a button.